What is a radio play?

 When I try to purchase two scripts the cookbook doesn't show up in my cart?

-Yes, this is true but it will show up in your mailbox guaranteed!
+Yes, this is true but it will show up in your inbox guaranteed!

 My digital files didn't come when I place my order?

-Yes, please allow 24-48 hours for delivery on the digital files.
+Yes, please allow 24-48 hours for delivery of digital files.
 Sometimes I am engrossed in a painting or something else has caught my attention and I forget to check the computer.
 Sorry for any inconvience.

 What is Calling Crane Publishing?